DeepFeatureX Net: Deep Features eXtractors based Network for discriminating synthetic from real images

 Approach

-DeepFeatureX Net trains three separate base models, each specialized on a specific image class (real, GAN-generated, DM-generated) using unbalanced datasets.
-Features extracted from these models are concatenated and fed into a custom CNN for final classification.
-This approach improves generalization and robustness.
+The DeepFeatureX Net uses three Base Models, which are pre-trained CNN backbones, as specialized feature extractors.
+Each Base Model is trained using an unbalanced dataset to focus on a specific image class (DM-generated, GAN-generated, or real).
+Features extracted from these frozen Base Models are concatenated and then fed into a custom CNN for final classification.

 Datasets